Martin Lewis: Financial abuse, joint accounts and managing money within relationships

 - Savings accounts, mortgages, credit cards – product-by-product rights

 Financial abuse is a form of domestic violence.
-It is defined as someone controlling another adult's access to their finances or ability to earn money, in order to reduce their independence and force reliance.
+It is defined as someone controlling another adult's access to their finances or ability to earn money, in order to reduce their independence and force reliance – it's a subset of economic abuse, which also includes things like restriction to transport, clothes, food and other necessities.
+It can affect effect any relationship between adults, whether romantic or for example an older person with a care giver.

-In its survey last year, Women's Aid reported that out of 19,000 survivors of domestic abuse, about 8,000 suffered financial abuse, as did 60% of women living in refuge centres.
-Though it's likely there are far more cases than just those reported – and this isn't only an issue that happens to women.
+In its 2018 survey, Women's Aid reported that out of 19,000 survivors of domestic abuse, about 8,000 suffered financial abuse, as did 60% of women living in refuge centres.
+Though it's likely there are far more cases than just those reported – and this isn't only an issue that affects women.

-I was spurred to start researching this after a tweet I received on the back of my phone-in on ITV's This Morning a few months ago.
+I was spurred to start researching this after a tweet I received on the back of a phone-in I did on ITV's This Morning.

 A woman had called up, whose partner was in debt with a poor credit score.
 I checked they were in a trusting, positive relationship – and suggested as she had a good credit score, she apply for a 0% balance transfer card to shift her partner's debt to it (see How to balance transfers another's debt).